-Wherever, whenever, however, you do it, when you go to a festival you must remember those two important things.
-This is why after Point Blank I headed home as I knew Saturday as I knew Saturday would be the marathon day.
-The glory day, the day that would be hardest but most rewarding of the fest… well if you consider 16 to 18 hours of standing in line and movie watching as “hard”.
-Day two did not disappoint.
+Wherever, whenever, however, you do it, when you go to a festival, you must remember those two important things.
+This is why after Point Blank I headed home as I knew Saturday would be the marathon.
+The glory day, the day that would be hardest, but most rewarding, of the fest… well if you consider 16 to 18 hours of standing in line and watching movies as “hard”.
+Day Three did not disappoint.

-I arrived prompted an early for the 9:00 am screening to begin the day.
-My day was programmed to (hopefully) ebb and flow to give me the perfectly crafted day of content to make this a great day of films.
+I arrived early for the 9 am screening to begin the day.
+My day was programmed to (hopefully) ebb and flow and give me the perfectly-crafted day of content.

 A Letter to Three Wives

 Wow, I wasn’t expecting this one to hit me in the way it did.
-It should not have surprised me as this is writer/director Joseph L. Mankiewicz’s at the height of his powers as a storyteller.
+It should not have surprised me as this is writer/director Joseph L. Mankiewicz at the height of his powers as a storyteller.
 A Letter to Three Wives would begin a run of films that would include No Way Out and All about Eve.
-Mankiewicz’s film tells the story of three well-to-do Wives played by Jeanne Crain, Linda Darnell, and Ann Southern who receive a letter (the letter of the title) informing them that the Godot-like Addie Ross has run off with one of their Husbands.
-Told over the course of a Field Trip for the local school each woman internally reviews if they could be the one.
+Mankiewicz’s film tells the story of three well-to-do wives played by Jeanne Crain, Linda Darnell, and Ann Southern who receive a letter (the letter of the title) informing them that the Godot-like Addie Ross has run off with one of their husbands.
+Told over the course of a field trip for the local school, each woman internally reviews if they could be the one.
 The film doesn’t play as your standard day affair.
-It is Mankiewicz who never met a cutting sharp barb he didn’t love that keeps it very interesting.
-Rather than being going the normal melodramatic route, A Letter to Three Wives is set up more like a mystery/noir, much like last year’s Big Little Lies revolving around a central mystery.
+It is Mankiewicz who never met a sharp barb he didn’t love that keeps it interesting.
+Rather than going the normal melodramatic route, A Letter to Three Wives is set up more like a mystery/noir, much like last year’s Big Little Lies, revolving around a central mystery.

-Next was a film that I had not seen in about two decades ago.
-To further compound issues it was on early era Bravo (when they used to be an art house/independent film channel) in a heavily edited version.
+Next was a film that I had not seen in about two decades.
+To further compound issues, it was on early era Bravo (when they used to be an art house/independent film channel) in a heavily-edited version.
 So, we can count this one as a fresh viewing.

 Before they screened the film James Ivory sat down with Ben Mankiewicz for a great 30-minute discussion about the film and more.
 Ivory, a recent Academy Award winner for Call Me By Your Name, at 89 years was a delightfully spry and witty interview.
-One of the juiciest tidbits was the before Maurice, Ivory almost made a film with Tom Cruise about treasure hunters, going as far as to have a script commissioned by Ruth Prawer Jhabvala (Remains of the Day).
-Other interesting bits were that Ivory is wanting to direct a big budget version of Richard II, and his second sole written screenplay is about to go into production with Alexander Payne directing.
+One of the juiciest tidbits was the fact that before Maurice, Ivory almost made a film with Tom Cruise about treasure hunters, going as far as to have a script commissioned by Ruth Prawer Jhabvala (Remains of the Day).
+Other interesting bits: Ivory is wanting to direct a big budget version of Richard II, and his second solely- written screenplay is about to go into production with Alexander Payne directing.
 It was a fascinating conversation, which is more the case than usual with the TCM Q&A’s.

-Cohen Media has actually done a 4K restoration for Maurice’s 30th anniversary.
+Cohen Media has actually assembled a 4K restoration for Maurice’s 30th anniversary.
 The film looks nothing short of stunning.
-As is the norm with Cohen Media there is sure to be a limited theatrical run, followed by a Blu-Ray and DVD release.
-Do not sit on this one if you have not seen, Maurice is worth your attention.
+As is the norm with Cohen Media, there is sure to be a limited theatrical run, followed by a Blu-Ray and DVD release.
+Do not sit on this one if you have not seen it.
+Maurice is worth your attention.

 The World of Suzie Wong

 Do not let the early 1990’s sitcom title fool you.
-The World of Suzie Wong is a quite the progressive romantic drama.
-An Architect (Holden) turns in his rulers for a paintbrush and dreams of being an artist.
-What wrecks of a mid-life crisis the 40-year-old character moves to Hong Kong to pressure said dream only to fall in love with Suzie (Nancy Kwan) a Prostitute.
+The World of Suzie Wong is quite the progressive romantic drama.
+An architect (Holden) turns in his rulers for a paintbrush and dreams of being an artist.
+It reeks of a mid-life crisis when the 40-year-old character moves to Hong Kong to pursue said dream only to fall in love with Suzie (Nancy Kwan), a prostitute.

 The on-location photography and all the work done by Geoffrey Unsworth (Superman) and his camera crew is spectacular.
 Huge credit also goes to art director John Box for the truly impressive set work they do.
 There is an entire section of this film that turns into a full-on disaster epic.
 The physical effects work done is so impressive one will think the film has turned into an Irwin Allen picture for a moment.
-The work is as impressive as anything we see currently being done with visual effects.
+The work could compete with anything we see currently being done with visual effects.

 The film does have one of the gutsiest endings I have seen in a supposed romantic drama.
 The ending is so much of a mic drop, if you will, that the post-script to that moment is so out of place its tone-deaf and almost ruins the film.